Macedonian front: Establishment of the Macedonian front

+The troops of the 10th (Irish) Division of the British Army had a very "live and let live" attitude towards their Bulgarian enemies, and refrained from trench raids, only shelled each other's trenches at specific times to avoid inconvenience to the other side and often avoided shooting at the enemy.
+The mostly Irish troops in their letters to their families back home often described Bulgarians as "Brother Bulgar", and reserved all their hatred for the Germans and the British General Staff, which they accused of neglecting them.

 1917

 By spring 1917, General Sarrail's Allied Army of the Orient had been reinforced to 24 divisions, six French, six Serbian, seven British, one Italian, three Greek and two Russian brigades.
-An offensive was planned for late April but the initial attack failed with major losses and the offensive was called off on 21 May.
-The Venizelists and the Entente, wishing to exert more pressure on Athens, occupied Thessaly, which had been evacuated by the royalists, and the Isthmus of Corinth, dividing the country.
-After an attempt to occupy Athens by force, which caused the reaction of the local royalist forces and ended in a fiasco in December (see Noemvriana), the Allies established a naval blockade around southern Greece which was still loyal to King Constantine, causing extreme hardship to the people in those areas.
-Six months later in June, the Venizelists presented an ultimatum, resulting in the exile of the Greek king (on 14 June, his son Alexander became king) and the reunification of the country under Venizelos.
-The new government immediately declared war on the Central Powers and created a new Army.
+An offensive was planned for late April, but the initial attack failed with significant losses, and the offensive was called off on 21 May.
+To put more pressure on Athens, the Venizelists and the Allies occupied Thessaly and Isthmus of Corinth, dividing the country.
+After an attempt to occupy Athens by force, which caused the reaction of the local royalist forces and ended in a fiasco in December (see Noemvriana), the Allies established a naval blockade around southern Greece, which was still loyal to King Constantine, causing extreme hardship to the people in those areas.
+Six months later, in June, the Venizelists presented a list of conditions, resulting in the exile of the Greek king (on 14 June, his son Alexander became king) and the reunification of the country under Venizelos.
+The new government immediately declared war on the Central Powers and created a new army.